schmittnieto/schmittnieto.github.io/_posts/2026-05-23-awesome-azure-virtual-desktop.md

 ## Official
 *Only official links published or maintained by Microsoft or Azure.*

+### Important Announcements

+> ⚠️ **The Microsoft Entra ID `memberOf` operator preview ends on 3 November 2026.** After that date, dynamic membership groups, dynamic administrative units and entitlement management auto-assignment policies that use `memberOf` stop updating and stay at their last state.
+Many Azure Virtual Desktop, Windows 365 and Intune assignments rely on these groups, so review and migrate the affected rules before October 2026.
+More info: [Configure dynamic membership groups with the memberOf operator (preview)](https://learn.microsoft.com/en-us/entra/identity/users/groups-dynamic-rule-member-of).

 ### What's new in Azure Virtual Desktop

 [What's new in Azure Virtual Desktop?](https://learn.microsoft.com/en-us/azure/virtual-desktop/whats-new)

 Azure Virtual Desktop receives continuous monthly service updates.
-Below is a summary of key updates from July 2025 onward.
+Below is a summary of key updates from August 2025 onward.

 #### Autoscale and Host Pool Management
 - **Automated host pools** *(GA: June 2026)* - using a single session host configuration to automatically enforce settings across all session hosts in a pool, updated by editing the configuration instead of each host individually.